-- Viewing your career landscape — what web developers do and the UK job outlook
+- Role of web developers and the job market outlook

-- Connecting with prospective employers in each CV section — header, profile, work history, education and skills
+- Advice on each resume section: header, summary, work history, education and skills

 What does a web developer do?